torvalds/linux/Documentation/driver-api/usb/dwc3.rst

 First and foremost a disclaimer::

-  DISCLAIMER: The information available on DebugFS and/or TraceFS can change at any time at any Major Linux Kernel Release.
+  DISCLAIMER: The information available on DebugFS and/or TraceFS can change at any time at any Major GNU/Linux Kernel Release.
 If writing scripts, do **NOT** assume information to be available in the current format.